Stable v3.13.0

 infrastructure:

-The VERIFY clause validates the actual query or command intercepted at runtime.
-It can be attached to MySQL, PostgreSQL, and Redis EXPECT statements.
+The VERIFY clause validates the actual query, request, message, or command intercepted at runtime.
+It can be attached to MySQL, PostgreSQL, HTTP, Kafka/EVENT, gRPC, and Redis EXPECT statements.

 Use cases include: